connervieira/Predator/docs/CONFIGURATION.md

         - `startup_message` is a string used to set a custom start-up message that displays after the initial Predator start-up header.
         - `debugging_output` is a boolean that determines whether or not Predator will display debugging messages through-out normal operation.
             - When this is set to `true`, console clearing is automatically disabled.
+    - `gps` contains settings that control Predator's GPS capabilities across all modes.
+        - `enabled` is a boolean determines whether GPS features are enabled or disabled.
     - `object_recognition` contains settings related to Predator's object recognition capabilities.
         - `enabled` is a boolean that determines whether or not object recognition is enabled globally.
             - Setting this to `false` removes Predator's dependency on Tensorflow.